blurpy/kouchat.net/help/user-guide-console.md

 You can set a topic in the main chat that all users, including users joining later, will see.
 The topic is shown when you log on.

-Use the command `/topic` to set or change the topic.
+Use the command `/topic` to see, set or change the topic.

 ## Settings